ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

 ### Notes for Future Researchers

-As already discussed above in relation to the Evergreen Hill Cemetery records and Horaces date of death, the vital details of Horace's life all come from single sources of information.
-As they are uncorroborated, they should be treated with skepticism until verified.
-However, it is likely that many of these details will never be able to be verified, so for now, I am treating what data I do have as true.

 There is another Horace F. Mills in upstate New York in the 1800's, who was of some prominence, but who does not appear to be closely related to this Mills family.
 That Horace Mills was born in 1847, lived in Penn Yan NY, attended the University at Albany in 1861 but left to serve in the Civil War, ultimately rising to the rank of Major in the 9th USCT.
 Several photos of this Horace Mills can be found online.

 This Horace Mills may actually be a distant relative, as there are archival materials on the Mills Family at Queens Public Library that suggests that some branches of the family were in Naples NY and Buffalo NY.
 If true, this might also be a clue to the family's move to [Corfu]({{% ref "features/corfu-eh-mills-co" %}}).